Wildfire defense for military installations

 Military installations increasingly border wildland-urban interface zones.
 Development encroachment and climate-driven fire seasons compound perimeter exposure.

-Networked units create autonomous suppression zones around high-value assets, munitions areas, and housing clusters.
+Networked units coordinate across the installation to create overlapping suppression zones around high-value assets, munitions areas, and housing clusters — sharing threat data in real time between pods.

 The system activates autonomously without personnel deployment — continuing to operate during evacuations when fire crews have redeployed.